RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_connect
 ### connect(action=connect_nodes)

                     `connect_nodes` Try to find reasonable paths between two bio entities.

-Use cases include:

-* finding out how 2 concepts are connected.

                         You have the option to limit the maximum number of edges in a path (via `max_path_length=<n>`)

 #### parameters:

 * ##### max_path_length

     - The maximum edges to connect two nodes with.
-If not provided defaults to 2.
+If not provided defaults to 4.

     - Acceptable input types: integer.